dot mandala on black canvas

 Next using a compass, I lightly draw concentric circles to serve as guides.
 This step ensures symmetry and keeps dots evenly spaced.
 Once I have this light grid drawn, I'm ready to start dotting.

 I decide on simple patterns like dots arranged in rings or basic shapes such as circles and petals.
+I draw basic shapes first with pencil, then apply dots along these guides.
 Keeping the design manageable helps reduce mistakes and frustration.
 I recommend avoiding overly complex designs until you gain confidence with dot placement and spacing.
-Start in the middle and gradually work your design from the center outward.

 Color Selection and Harmony